Vyridian/vxlisp/Readme.md

 * Why Functional Programming instead of Object-Oriented? - The best example is the development of SOAP and REST web services.
 SOAP was the original, Object Oriented web service solution similar to .dll linking.
 It had sophiticated type binding and state management.
 REST on the other hand was a very simplistic system similar to web page calls.
 Soon the practical complexities overwhelmed SOAP and REST grew to replace it.
 Simplicity makes a better product in the end.

 * What are your inspirations? - Obviously, Lisp.
 I was introduced to it in 1987 and it stuck with me.
-More recently: Javascript, Typescript, Scala, Clojure, Clojurescript, Elm, and an obscure XML programming language called NuXML.
+More recently: JavaScript, Typescript, Scala, Clojure, Clojurescript, Elm, and an obscure XML programming language called NuXML.

 * What are your first principles? - Simplify, Simplify, Simplify.
 Manageability > Readability > Functionality > Performance.
 Simplicity requires the removal of dependencies wherever possible.
+Mass production and reliability can only be maintained through simpilfication.

 * What are the key features of the language? - Open Source.
 Language is a data structure.
 Compact consistent syntax.
 Interoperable with native code.
 All-in-one: code, test, documentation.
 Everything is the same data structure.
 Test cases in documentation.
 Simplified handling of many of the most ugly coding patterns including generics, exceptions, null, inheritence, asynchronous code, constructors, immutability, thread-safety, overloading, and context.